fengbintu/fengbintu.github.io/_pages/advice.md

 ## [Write for Readers](http://nlp.csai.tsinghua.edu.cn/~ly/talks/cwmt14_tut.pdf) (By Prof. Yang Liu, THU, in Chinese)

 ## [Having Effective Meetings Between Advisors and Students](https://www.sigarch.org/having-effective-meetings-between-advisors-and-students/) (By Prof. Mingyu Gao, THU)
+My friend Prof. Gao wrote the tips several years before I started my faculty career, but they are still helpful when I meet my students:

+"1) Review the current progress quickly.
+2) Spend time mostly on advice for improvements and plans for the next steps.
+3) End the meeting with a summary of to-do tasks.
+4) Save easy and minor issues as well as detail checks to offline.
+5) Learn how to analyze problems independently and comprehensively.
+6) And also actively reach out for help when needed."

 ## Beautiful Science
 I believe the highest-level research is a beautiful art: Great insight matches smoothly with the target scientific problem.
 Readers would enjoy reading such beauty of science and get inspired to create their own arts.